Ten Duel Commandments: Synopsis

 The song recounts a duel which occurred between John Laurens and Charles Lee.
 The duel took place as a result of disparaging remarks made by Lee about George Washington following Lee's dismissal from the role of Major General in the Continental Army in the wake of Lee's failure at the Battle of Monmouth.
-The song starts with the ensemble counting up to nine, then setting out the ten rules involved in a duel of the era, before the seconds in the duel, Alexander Hamilton and Aaron Burr, convene to attempt to make peace.
-Burr labels duels "dumb and immature", but Hamilton insists that they proceed, with the duel continuing as planned.
-The song culminates with the ensemble counting up again, much like the one at the start of the song.
-It results in Laurens non-fatally shooting Lee in the side after Hamilton encourages him to "not throw away his shot", a motif in the show and expression of the time.
+The lyrics describe the typical process of a duel during the era in a manner modelled on the Ten Commandments.
+Laurens demands satisfaction from Lee.
+After Lee refuses, Laurens challenges him to a duel, and the two men recruit their respective seconds, Alexander Hamilton and Aaron Burr, the relationship between whom is a central theme in the show.
+Before the duel begins, Hamilton and Burr make a final attempt to negotiate a resolution, in which Burr speaks out against the practice, whereas Hamilton insists that Lee answer for his remarks and conduct at Monmouth.
+The duel results in Laurens non-fatally shooting Lee in the side after Hamilton encourages him to "not throw away his shot", a motif in the show and expression of the time.